South Carolina head coach Dawn Staley helps American bring home ninth FIBA World Championship gold medal.

-While her career has turned to coaching, Staley continues to be recognized for her body of work as a one of the most decorated participants in United States women's basketball history.
+While her coaching career is blossoming, Staley is still recognized for her body of work as a one of the most decorated participants in United States women's basketball history.
 The Naismith Memorial Basketball Hall of Fame solidified her legacy with her enshrinement into the Hall as part of the Class of 2013.
 The Phoenix Club of Philadelphia established the Dawn Staley Award recognizing the nation's top guard in women's Division I basketball in 2013 as well.
 Staley was inducted into the Women's Basketball Hall of Fame as part of the Class of 2012 and was one of the final nominees for induction to the U.S. Olympic Hall of Fame the same year.
 In the summer of 2011, the WNBA recognized her as one of the league's "Top 15," honoring the most influential players in the league's history.